 - 2. When was the first session of the present Punjab Assembly held?

-- 7. When was the foundation stone of the present Assembly building laid?
+- 9. When was the first sitting of the Assembly held in the present building?

 - Report of the Standing Committee on Cooperatives regarding the Starred Question No.8383 asked by Mr. Asif Mehmood, MPA (PP-9) 16th May 2018